Alzheimer's Disease: Clinical Features and Pathogenic Mechanisms

 Selection will be based on:

-1) the relevance of the course syllabus for the applicant’s doctoral project (according to written motivation).
+1) the relevance of the course syllabus for the applicant’s individual study plan/research (according to written motivation).

 2) start date of doctoral studies (priority given to earlier start date).